andy-graybeal/Cybersecurity-Playbook/CYBR-1100- Security-Awareness/Milestone_01/AboutMe.md

 - **Work Experience:** Worked full-time in IT supporting end users and server admin.

 ## 🚀 Career Goals
-My short-term goal is to …
-Earn industry certifications like CompTIA Security+ and CCNA while building hands-on experience through labs and internships.
+My short-term goal is to earn industry certifications like CompTIA Security+ and CCNA while building hands-on experience through labs and internships.

-My long-term goal is to …
-Become a cybersecurity analyst, and eventually move into a penetration testing or security engineering role to help organizations protect critical systems.
+My long-term goal is to become a cybersecurity analyst, and eventually move into a penetration testing or security engineering role to help organizations protect critical systems.